oracle/learning-library/data-management-library/autonomous-database/dedicated/adb-adg/content.md

 The standby database is created in the same region as the primary database.
 For better resilience, the standby database is provisioned as follows:
 * In regions with more than one availability domain, the standby database is provisioned automatically in a different availability domain than the primary database.
 * In regions with a single availability domain, the standby database is provisioned automatically on a different physical machine than the primary database.
-### Prerequisites

-* This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
-You may use your own cloud account, a cloud account that you obtained through a trial, a LiveLabs account or a training account whose details were given to you by an Oracle instructor.
-* Make sure you have completed the previous lab in the Contents menu on the right, **Provision Autonomous Database**, before you proceed with this lab.

-**Note:**  Autonomous Data Guard is not available with Oracle's Always Free databases.
-**Note:**  Autonomous Data Guard is available only in Autonomous Database instances 19c and above.

 ## STEP 1: Enable Autonomous Data Guard